 Please note that the Digital Greenhouse operates an honesty system for guests using the coffee machine and tea facilities.
 Use of the coffee machine and facilities is included in Hot Desk, Allocated Desk and Corporate membership packages, but we request that members use this facility with fairness in mind.

 Membership Bookings & Fair Use

-The Digital Greenhouse operates a fair use policy for the booking of meeting rooms by members with the following guidelines:
+The Digital Greenhouse operates a fair use policy for the booking of meeting rooms by members with the following monthly guidelines:

 Hot Desk/Corporate membership provides up to 8 hours of small meeting room usage for free, additional bookings can be made at a cost.